Rahul-Jena-2002/GooglePhotosTakeout/README.md

 - GUI: pick one or more folders exported from Google Takeout
 - Restores EXIF metadata and file timestamps using the JSON metadata provided by Google Takeout (JSON + JPG/MP4 pairs)

-## 📥 Quickstart
+## 📥 Quickstart (cross-platform)

+Releases include a Windows installer/executable and a runnable JAR so the project can be used on Windows, macOS, and Linux.

-1. Open this repository's Releases page: `./releases` (or https://github.com/YOUR-USERNAME/GoogleTakeoutMetadataRestorer/releases)
+1. Open this repository's Releases page: `./releases` (or https://github.com/Rahul-Jena-2002/GooglePhotosTakeout/releases)
-2. Download `GoogleTakeoutMetadataRestorer.zip` for Windows
+2. Choose the artifact for your platform:

-3. Unzip to any folder (Desktop, Downloads, external drive)
-4. Double-click `GoogleTakeoutMetadataRestorer.exe` to run the GUI
+- Windows: `GoogleTakeoutPhotos-Fixer-1.0.0-x64-latest.exe` (bundled runtime)
+- Any platform: `GoogleTakeoutMetadataRestorer-1.0.0.jar` (runnable JAR)

+3. Run the chosen artifact (platform-specific instructions below).

 Minimal requirements:

-- Windows 10/11
+- Java 11+ if you plan to run the runnable JAR.
-- ~80 MB free disk space for the app and runtime
+- ~80 MB free disk space for the app and bundled runtime (Windows bundle).

+External tools required:

+- ExifTool: used to write EXIF metadata to files when possible.
+See `USAGE.md` for platform-specific install instructions and how the app calls ExifTool.

 ## ▶️ Usage